On This Page

 Overview

-Unstructured provides automated ETL solutions for intelligent document processing that extract and transform data from PDFs, images, HTML, Word documents, emails, scanned documents, and handwritten notes.
-Founded in 2022 by Brian Raymond, Matt Robinson, and Crag Wolfe after working together at Primer AI, the company raised $65M from Bain Capital Ventures, Menlo Ventures, Madrona Venture Group, M12, MongoDB Ventures, and Palantir FedStart - the last of which is a program specifically designed to accelerate startups into U.S. federal procurement, signaling ambition beyond commercial enterprise.
+Unstructured provides automated ETL for intelligent document processing that extracts and transforms data from PDFs, images, HTML, Word documents, emails, scanned documents, and handwritten notes.
+Founded in 2022 by Brian Raymond, Matt Robinson, and Crag Wolfe after working together at Primer AI, the company raised $65M from Bain Capital Ventures, Menlo Ventures, Madrona Venture Group, M12 (Microsoft's Venture Fund), MongoDB Ventures, and Palantir FedStart, a program designed to accelerate startups into U.S. federal procurement.

-The platform reports serving 82% of the Fortune 1000 across 1,250+ pipelines.
-CB Insights classifies it as a "Highflier" in the ML training data curation market alongside Scale AI and Snorkel AI, with its Mosaic Score rising +13 points in the 30 days preceding February 2026 - and includes it in the AI 100 (2025) and AI Agents (March 2025) expert collections.
-The tagtog annotation platform, which was also acquired by Primer AI, shares the same founding network as Unstructured's leadership team.
+The platform reports serving one-third of the Fortune 500 and is deployed in classified government environments, across 1,250+ pipelines.
+CB Insights classifies it as a "Highflier" in the ML training data curation market alongside Scale AI and Snorkel AI, with its Mosaic Score rising 13 points in the 30 days preceding February 2026.
+Tim Anglade, Partner at Menlo Ventures, stated: "Every company on the planet building premiere applications for LLMs is using Unstructured."
+Menlo's investment thesis was grounded in firsthand adoption across portfolio companies including Pinecone and Anthropic.

-In early 2026, Unstructured made its most significant product changes since launch: a Generative Refinement pipeline that routes individual document elements to targeted VLM steps rather than passing full pages to a vision-language model, a redesigned onboarding experience that compresses evaluation to three clicks, and a simplified pricing structure anchored by a permanent free tier.
+In early 2026, Unstructured made its most significant product changes since launch: a Generative Refinement pipeline that routes individual document elements to targeted vision-language model (VLM) steps rather than passing full pages to a VLM, a redesigned onboarding experience compressing evaluation to three clicks, and a simplified pricing structure anchored by a permanent free tier.
 Together, these moves signal a deliberate shift from developer-first open-source library toward a platform enterprise buyers can evaluate without engineering involvement.

 The platform is included in open-source PDF parsing comparison tools alongside Azure Document Intelligence and LlamaParse, positioning it as a viable enterprise alternative in the intelligent document processing space.